 *UPDATE: Alright, I thought I’d just revisit this now that they’ve genuinely made it right.
 2×18 delivered Malec intimacy in a way I wasn’t certain we’d ever get.
 This doesn’t make the mess up of 2×07 okay, but it does show that the people behind this show care.
 I’ve watched a lot of TV shows over my 24 years of life, I’ve seen a lot of shows go downhill because they ignored the fans feelings and thoughts, and I’m pleased to see that ‘Shadowhunters’ doesn’t look like it’s going to be one of those shows.
-Season 2b as a whole, not just in terms of Malec intimacy, has shown that they’ve listened to the fans and they’ve learned to be careful about their hyping of content.*
+Season 2b as a whole, not just in terms of Malec intimacy, has shown that they’ve listened to the fans and they’ve learned to be careful about their hyping of content.
+So basically if you’re reading this and not caught up on the show, don’t feel discouraged it really does keep getting better and better for Malec’s healthy portrayal.*

 This week for the first time Shadowhunters may have very well let me down when it comes to my favorite couple and my desperately needed representation.